NNPDF/pineappl/docs/cli-tutorial.md

 ## The size of each partonic channel: `pineappl channels`

-Since we an understanding of how PineAPPL constructs the luminosity function (see the previous section), we can ask for the size of each partonic channel:
+Since you now have an understanding of how PineAPPL constructs the luminosity function (see the previous section), you can ask for the size of each partonic
+channel:

     pineappl --silence-lhapdf channels LHCB_WP_7TEV.pineappl.lz4 CT18NNLO